 - Dry foods such as saltine crackers, plain bread, or pretzels.
 (It's been a traditional help for morning sickness for centuries.)

 - Ginger.
 Ask the dining room's Maître d’ if the kitchen has any candied ginger.
 Or stop at the sushi bar and ask for a few slices of ginger.
 Sipping on ginger ale can also work – as long as it contains real ginger, not just ginger flavoring.
-Also, if ear pressure is to blame (see #7 above), perhaps the repetitive motion of chewing gum (ginger gum or candy works best), helps relieve symptoms.
+Also, if ear pressure is to blame (see #7 above), perhaps the repetitive motion of chewing works best.
+You can also try ginger gum or ginger candy to relieve symptoms.

 - Mint.
 Both peppermint candy and mint tea help to settle the stomach when you are getting seasick.

 - Green apples.
 We’ve never tried them but have heard they help keep seasickness at bay.

 - Have a Coke.
 It contains phosphoric acid and sugar, two of the same ingredients you'll find in Emetrol, an over-the-counter anti-nausea drug.
 Some also say that any carbonated beverage works, but that ginger beer works best.